 Conclusion

-The Shloka project demonstrated that culturally-responsive design isn't just about representation—it's about deeply understanding and integrating the cultural practices and values that actually drive human behavior.
+Culturally-responsive design is not just about representation.
+It is about deeply understanding and integrating the cultural practices and values that actually drive human behavior.

 By moving beyond surface-level aesthetics (Hindu symbols, Indian music) to authentic cultural integration (real rituals, theological accuracy, localized climate scenarios), we created an experience that resonated with players and motivated genuine climate engagement.